 - Heat 1 tablespoon of butter and the olive oil in a large skillet set over medium-high heat.
 Brown chicken for 10-12 minutes, flipping once or twice, until cooked through and golden brown.
 Remove to a plate and set aside.3 tablespoons unsalted butter, 1 tablespoon olive oil

 - Add the remaining butter to the skillet.
 Stir in onion and garlic and cook for 1-2 minutes, until fragrant.
-Add the artichokes and baby spinach and continue cooking for 3-4 minutes, until the spinach is wilted and the artichokes begin to brown.½ cup diced onion, 4 cloves garlic, 14 ounces artichoke hearts in water, 2½ cups fresh baby spinach
+Add the artichokes and baby spinach and continue cooking for 3-4 minutes, until the spinach is wilted and the artichokes begin to brown.½ cup diced onion, 4 cloves garlic, 14 ounces artichoke hearts in water, 2½ cups fresh spinach

 - Add the chicken broth, scraping up any browned bits from the bottom of the pan, and simmer until it has reduced by half.
 Stir in the sour cream until it’s well incorporated, then add the heavy cream and allow it to warm through.½ cup low-sodium chicken broth, ½ cup sour cream, ⅓ cup heavy cream

 - Stir in the Parmesan, and salt and pepper to taste.
 Return the chicken to the skillet and let everything simmer until it has warmed through.
-Serve garnished with more cheese if desired.¼ cup freshly grated Parmesan cheese
+Serve garnished with more cheese if desired.¼ cup grated Parmesan cheese

 Notes